AV306/Additions-SRC/README.md

 # FAQ

-Q. Why doesn't ir work on a server?
+Q. Why doesn't it work on a server?

 A. It is client-side only.
 A server-side version will only be released if enough people want it.

 Q. Are there questions fake?

 A. The client-side and server-side one i real. *This* question is fake.

 Q. ?

 A. ??